Should I have meniscus surgery? Reviews of Surgical and Nonsurgical Treatments for Meniscus Tears

 - The French researchers acknowledge that even in late 2017, meniscectomy remains one of the most frequent orthopedic procedures, despite meniscus-sparing techniques having been advocated for several decades now.

 Why do we ignore a mountain of clinical and scientific evidence against meniscectomy?

-- The French team says the number of meniscectomy is excessive in the light of scientifically robust studies demonstrating the interest of meniscal repair or of non-operative treatment for traumatic tear and of non-operative treatment for degenerative meniscal lesions.
+- The French team says the number of meniscectomies is excessive in the light of scientifically robust studies demonstrating the interest in meniscal repair or of non-operative treatment for traumatic tears and of non-operative treatment for degenerative meniscal lesions.

 - Meniscectomy was long considered the treatment of choice.
 All but 1 of the 8 recent randomized studies reported non-superiority of arthroscopy over non-operative treatment, which should thus be the first-line choice, with arthroscopic meniscectomy reserved for cases of failure, or earlier in case of “considerable” mechanical symptoms.

 They, like us, agree that it is high time that the paradigm shifted, in favor of meniscal preservation.

 Part 3: Pain after meniscus surgery and rapidly developing osteoarthritis

 What happens when all or part of the meniscus is removed?
 Joint instability is a common result of meniscectomy and so is pain after meniscectomy